At least 23 dead in intensifying Syria violence

 The head of the opposition Syrian National Council, said the isolation of Syria was accelerating and he was pushing for more international intervention against Damascus and seeking Russian support.

-Burhan Ghalioun told the Wall Street Journal that he envisioned a post-Assad Syria distanced from anti-Western Iran and Hezbollah and would move closer to the Arab League as well as Gulf Arab states - countries that are Sunni-led and wary of Iran, which is a non-Arab, Shi'ite power in the region.
+Burhan Ghalioun told the Wall Street Journal he envisioned a post-Assad Syria distanced from anti-Western Iran, and would move closer to the Arab League and Gulf Arab states - countries that are Sunni-led and wary of Shi'ite Iran.

-The United States accuses Damascus of helping Iran funnel weapons to Hezbollah, a powerful militant and political Shi'ite Muslim movement in Lebanon that fought a 34-day war against Israel in 2006.

 "There will be no special relationship with Iran.
-This is the core issue - the military alliance," Ghalioun told the U.S. paper, though he said he did not oppose maintaining economic ties.
-"Breaking the exceptional relationship means breaking the strategic military alliance."
+This is the core issue - the military alliance," Ghalioun told the U.S. paper, though he said he did not oppose economic ties.

-With pressure rising against Damascus, only four countries voted against the U.N. human rights forum's condemnation of Syria which sets the stage for possible action by U.N. political bodies in New York.

-Russia does not want to provide the West with what it believes could be a justification for military intervention in Syria, like the NATO air campaign that helped rebels topple Libya's Muammar Gaddafi in August.

-"This is different than the organized military intervention that happened in Iraq for regime change," he said.
-"We count on Syrians to bring down the Syrian regime...We want the international community to stop the oppression of the Syrian people."
+"This is different than the organised military intervention that happened in Iraq for regime change," he said.
+"We count on Syrians to bring down the Syrian regime."

-Western powers have shown little appetite for armed intervention in Syria because of the complexity of its sectarian divisions and the risk of escalation posed by its alliance with Iran.
+Western powers have shown little appetite for armed intervention in Syria because of the complexity of its sectarian divisions and its links to unstable neighbours.

+(Additional reporting by Regan Doherty in Doha and Sami Aboudi in Dubai; Editing by Peter Graff)